akkadotnet/akka.net/docs/articles/utilities/logging.md

 # Logging

 > ![NOTE]
-> For information on how to use Serilog with Akka.NET, we have a dedicated page for that: "[Using Serilog with Akka.NET's Logging](xref:serilog)."
+> For information on how to use Serilog with Akka.NET, we have a dedicated page for that: "[Using Serilog for Akka.NET Logging](xref:serilog)."

 ## How to Log